accelleran/xapp-training-course/module-6/readme.md

+# Module 6: xApp Configuration

-# Chapter 2: Adding and editing a configuration option
+# Chapter 6.2: Adding and editing a configuration option

 We change the deployment time configruation options through Helm.
 We can then edit the configuration options via the dRAX Dashboard.